FinnBehrendt/patched-Diffusion-Models-UAD/README.md

 context to guide and improve reconstruction.
 We evaluate our approach on data of tumors and multiple sclerosis lesions and demonstrate a relative improvement of 25.1% compared to existing baselines.

+## 🚨 New paper: Conditioned DDPMs 🚨
+We highly recommend our latest conditioned DDPMs (cDDPMs) for unsupervised anomaly detection in brain MRIs.
+Our new approach offers improved performance, eliminates the need for patching, and significantly enhances domain adaptation.
+Check out our cDDPM repository [here](https://github.com/FinnBehrendt/Conditioned-Diffusion-Models-UAD).

 ## Data
 We use the IXI data set, the BraTS21 data set and the MSLUB data set for our experiments.
 You can download/request the data sets here: